all-birds birds

 Please Pass the Ant

 Birds often clean their feathers, one good use of a birdbath.
-This Preening as it is called both cleans and repairs the feathers so they are better for flying and insulation.
+This preening as it is called, both cleans and repairs the feathers so they are better for flying and insulation.
 It also helps fight parasites.
-Most birds will spread oil form the Preen gland during this process.
+Most birds will spread oil form the preen gland during this process.

 Some do what is called Anting.
-This is where they pick up an ant and rub it through their feathers or even sit in ants.
+This is where they pick up an ant, and rub it through their feathers, or even sit in ants.
 It is thought that the formic acid from ants works as a repellent for fleas and lice.

 Where did I put that?

-In experiments Jays have been shown to remember exactly where they hid acorns.
-In one study Jays were able to find seeds almost a year after they hid them.
-It is thought that they remember these by forming and storing detailed image maps of the surrounding area.
+In experiments jays have been shown to remember exactly where they hid acorns.
+In one study jays were able to find seeds almost a year after they hid them.
+It is thought that they remember these by forming, and storing detailed image maps of the surrounding area.

 This page scratches the surface.
 If you are interested in more on the brains and intelligence of birds I suggest reading Bird Brains by Candace Savage.